e-dervieux/edervieux_website/content/english/projects/nas_guide.md

   - The `server` password, used by the OpenVPN server to start its service.
   - The `client` password, used by the client to connect to the server.

-Normally all generated keys are in `easy-rsa/pki`.
+Normally, all generated keys are in `easy-rsa/pki`.
 Then put:

 ```
 ca.crt